alejandh/cmap_visualization_toolkit_alej/README.md

 ### Disclaimer
 See [DISCLAIMER.md](./DISCLAIMER.md) for important legal and usage disclaimers.

 ### Disclosures
 - LLMs (primarily Claude-Sonnet) were used to check for errors and help annotate code.
 - If you find errors or are interested in collaboration, contact corey.abramson@rice.edu.
-- This free software carries no warranty or guarantee—like life.
+- This free software carries no warranty or guarantee.